 My first campaign was in Washington State with the Audubon Society, a national organization that works to protect birds and their habitats.
 In 2016, the “Birds and Climate Report – Climate 2.0” was released.
 The scientific report showed that two-thirds (389 out of 604) of North American bird species are at risk of extinction from climate change.
 In Washington State, the single biggest emitter of carbon, at about 46%, comes from the transportation sector.
 In order to combat that, my campaign aimed to build grassroots support for a Statewide Clean Fuel Standard.
 It was a public engagement campaign in one of the most politically important regions of the State, Snohomish County.
 The campaign taught me a lot about the importance of coalition building, specifically with local organizations and small businesses.
-Together, we were able to run events, activist trainings, and spread our message in the media.
+Together, we were able to run events, and activist training, and spread our message in the media.

-For my second campaign, which I am currently working on, I moved to Philadelphia to work with the Climate Reality Project, where I have been organizing on campus at the University of Pennsylvania.
-Because Pennsylvania is such an important state in the upcoming federal election, our aim is to engage as many students as possible and to spread the word of how important 2020 is for the climate.
+For my second campaign, which I am currently working on, I moved to Philadelphia to work with the Climate Reality Project, which I have been organizing on campus at the University of Pennsylvania.
+Because Pennsylvania is such an important state in the upcoming federal election, our aim is to engage as many students as possible and to spread the word about how important 2020 is for the climate.
 Together, we will be engaging hundreds of young people to act on climate change and register to vote.

 4. What have you enjoyed most about the Fellowship so far?

 The first thing that comes to mind is the impact it has allowed me to have on others.
 Looking back on my first campaign in Washington State, what I was most proud of was empowering people.
 Green Corps allowed me to go into a community, and listen, learn, and work to identify the skills and tactics I could train others on.
-During the campaign, I had interns, volunteers, and coalition partners from other organizations thank me for the trainings and organizing techniques I was able to share that would help them work on this campaign and future ones.
+During the campaign, I had interns, volunteers, and coalition partners from other organizations thank me for the training and organizing techniques I was able to share that would help them work on this campaign and future ones.

 Another part of the Fellowship that I have enjoyed is the mentoring I receive from my supervisor.
 I have to admit that when I started the Fellowship, I was worried that I wouldn’t have the skills or know-how to properly apply organizing tactics to be successful.
-The trainings we receive have been amazing, and my supervisor has constantly been there to help me use the skills I have learned strategically.
+The training we receive have been amazing, and my supervisor has constantly been there to help me use the skills I have learned strategically.
 I have no doubt that my supervisor has helped me improve as an organizer and has increased the impact I’ve been able to make during my campaigns.